luzpaz/lasergrbl_post/README.md

 --laser-on Overrides the defalt "M3" command for laser on.

---laser-no-s Supresses the "S" word after the on command.
+--laser-no-s Suppresses the "S" word after the on command.

 --laser-off Overrides the default "M5" command for laser off.